COPYRIGHTS AND DUPLICATION

 Instead of allowing two people to trace patterns so that each have their own (which costs you time and money for supplies and crosses the line of infringement), we recommend using our "no tracing needed tissue replacement policy" which allows you to purchase a replacement tissue for $1.50 plus the old tissue, postpaid.
 This is the best way for parents to address the situation of teaching several of their own children using one lesson packet - they can all get a fresh tissue while using the same learning materials.

-Of course, if you would like each child to have their own packet and build their own Skillcard Reference Organizer, we will be glad to accomodate your order!
+Of course, if you would like each child to have their own packets and build their own Skillcard Reference Organizer, we will be glad to accommodate your order!
 I personally feel this is best, not because I want to sell more packets (although that's always a lovely thing) but because children need to have their own stuff.
-They like know that [THIS] is [MINE].
-Think long-term here: when you children grow up and move out on their own, this is a wonderful legacy you have provided for them to take with them wherever they go - college, family, business - specialization - even a sewing carreer!
+They like knowing that [THIS thing] is [MINE].
+Think long-term here: when your children grow up and move out on their own, this is a wonderful legacy you have provided for them to take with them wherever they go - college, family, business - specialization - even a sewing career!
 They will always have their learning materials ready to aid them when they need it.

 A similar situation could arise in the classroom, especially if you are dealing with low-income families who may prefer to spend their limited cash on things other than the lesson packet.
 As a teacher, our recommendation is that you purchase four or five DIRECTIONS™ packets and keep them as classroom supplies when dealing with a limited cash supply of your students.
 Each of the lessons would be cut in one of the four or five sizes available.
 The entire packet would remain in the classroom.
 Of course, this does deny the student the ability to have their own supplies.

 The intent of the copyright law in this situation is to avoid copying lessons so each child can have their own without paying for their own original packet.
 Copying information to help a student avoid purchasing their own copy is definitely wrong.
 The rule to remember is that sharing is a wonderful thing - copying to give or sell is illegal.
-I've found this excellent site about teacher's ability to copy under fair use rules at the University of Texas' website.
-It explains more about "fair use" rules, and gives several real-life examples.
+I've found this good start to understand copyright rules.
+There are additional links from there about the ability to copy under fair use rules.

 KEEPING IT STRAIGHT